beluej123/OrbMechanics_Curtis/README.md

   - Computing the spacecraft's hyperbolic excess velocities at both planets.
   - Supporting mission design and analysis with key orbital elements and time-of-flight calculations.

-- The scripts included in both MATLAB and Python versions demonstrate the use of `interplanetary` by:
+- The scripts demonstrate the use of `interplanetary` by:
   - Solving for trajectories between specified departure and arrival dates for Earth and Mars, and other planents in the Solar System.
   - Validating computed orbital elements and hyperbolic excess velocities.
   - Providing a comprehensive analysis of the interplanetary transfer.